TaylorMadeTools/katana_extension_site/user-guide.md

 ### Installing the Extension

 1. **Install from Chrome Web Store** (when available)
-   - Search for "Katana Master Extension"
+   - Search for "Katana Admin Panel"
    - Click "Add to Chrome"
    - Pin the extension to your toolbar